Affiliates

 • A good knife having a broad soft steel blade for skinning.

-• A Bow with a draw weight of 70 pounds or 65+ft.lbs. of kinetic energy is ideal.
+• Bow with a draw weight of 70 pounds or 65+ft.lbs. of kinetic energy is ideal.

 • A Rangefinder to get accurate yardages before shooting